Combination of traditional and parametric insurance: calibration method based on the optimization of a criterion adapted to heavy tail losses: Appendix

 \section{Appendix}

 The Appendix section is organized as follows.
-In section \ref{sec:prooftrigger}, we study the comparison between the product with "ideal" trigger mechanism and the one where the trigger is based only on the covariates (Proposition \ref{prop_diffutil}).
-In section \ref{sec:proof1}, we provide the proof of the key approximation result, that is Theorem \ref{sec:proof1}.
+In section \ref{sec:proof1}, we provide the proof of the key approximation result, that is Theorem \ref{sec:proof1}, followed by section \ref{sec:prooftrigger} which provides a technical lemma related to the analysis of the trigger mechanism.
 Section \ref{sec:proofestim} is related to the proof of Theorem \ref{th_theta} on the convergence rate of the index optimization procedure, which relies on a technical Lemma presented in section \ref{sec:technical}.
 Additional empirical results related to the real data analysis are provided in section \ref{sec:addresults}.
+Equations \ref{eq:summary_imp} summarize the key notations used.
+They are provided to facilitate the understanding of the results and the proofs.